khakhalin/notes/00_words_to_lookup.md

 # Algos and top priorities

-* Understand `with` in Python again.
-Why is it so common in DL code?
 * refresh AUC
+* https://github.com/iamtrask/Grokking-Deep-Learning - is it true that it builds pytorch-like system from scratch?
+Check.
 * read at least some super-basic tSNE and UMAP - what's the difference
 * Does cross-entropy in DL work with softmax predictions, or probabilities?
 I think probabilities, but clarify.
 * Softmax approximations: https://ruder.io/word-embeddings-softmax/index.html
 * [[Xie2020noisy_student]] - finish this one first and foremost
+* Weisfeiler-Lehman Isomorphism Test (see also: [[graphsage]])
 * How to do bayesian 01 guesser?
 How does process 001 if current history is 0?
 How to combine n-grams of diff length?
 Derive, and also google / check on the web.
 * When to use BatchNormalization() in a network?
 Why don't we use it always?
 Or should we use it always?
 What's the logic here?
 * Node.js